 Even minor deficits in the input from your vestibular system or your brain’s response to those inputs can leave you wobbling the moment you turn your head to look at something while walking.
 If you have any issue with positional awareness or dizziness when turning your head or bending over, then seeing a healthcare professional may be warranted.

 Lastly, the somatosensory system is how your brain knows where the rest of your body is in space.

-Thanks to this system, you can sense things like the surface you’re in contact with under your feet, and when your limbs are moving, and at what speed.
-You can sense pressure, movement velocity, temperature, and other sensory inputs thanks to the somatosensory system.
+Thanks to this system, you can sense things like the surface you are in contact with under your feet.
+You can sense when your limbs are moving, and at what speed.
+You can sense pressure, movement velocity, temperature, and other sensory inputs.